How to use Plotly in Python

 fig.show()--OUTPUT--[Interactive animated scatter plot showing how countries' GDP and life expectancy changed from 1952 to 2007, with play/pause controls]

-Plotly makes creating animations surprisingly simple, often requiring just one additional parameter.
-The key is animation_frame, which turns a static chart into a dynamic story.
+Plotly makes creating animations surprisingly simple, often requiring just one extra parameter.
+The key is animation_frame, which tells Plotly which column to use for sequencing the animation.

 Customizing themes and styling with update_layout()